Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

 Brendan Rodgers At The Plate

-- Rodgers has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.
+- Rodgers has driven home a run in five games this year (38.5%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on one occasion..

+- He has scored at least one run three times this year (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.